 In relation to “the unknown”, Zero-Day exploits have always been a real challenge for businesses to protect themselves against – even with a robust set of traditional security measures in place.
 Infections are no longer just an annoyance but can carry real cost in terms of data retrieval or recovery, which can be catastrophic for some businesses.

 What can organisations do on a practical level to protect their data?

-There are some basics that we recommend all organisations implement to provide a base level of protection; good quality endpoint security and a perimeter Firewall to name a couple (ideally a next-generation device that can provide some inline protection, like anti-virus and intrusion prevention services).
+There are some basics that we recommend all organisations implement to provide a base level of protection; high-quality Endpoint Protection and a perimeter Firewall to name a couple (ideally a next-generation device that can provide some inline protection, like anti-virus and intrusion-prevention services).
 There are also a range of additional products and services that organisations can consider which dramatically improve the chances of detecting and putting a stop to threats.
-Many security vendors now offer next-generation protection at the endpoint – monitoring behaviour and changes on the local machine as an additional layer of protection to signature-based solutions.
+Many security vendors now offer next-generation protection at the endpoint, monitoring behaviour and changes on the local machine as an additional layer of protection to signature-based solutions.
 Advanced Threat Detection (ATD) and SIEM (Security Information and Event Management) products are more advanced approaches, supplementing traditional technologies through correlation and lower-level analysis of activity on your network.

 The importance of end user training and awareness is also a key thing to consider.
 Basic training on how to spot potential threats like phishing, or suspicious links on websites or in emails is a really simple way of mitigating some of the risks of infection or compromise for (hopefully rare) scenarios where your security solutions aren’t effective.

 What’s the number one reason to choose to use automation tools?